progbase/the_GLOW/README.md

 Meet "the GLOW".
 The innovative granular synth based on Arduino.

 We are "Hope It Works" team.
-Our masterminded crew is working to create something quite unique. <bold> A cheap, but pretty nice synthesizer. </bold>
+Our masterminded crew is working to create something quite unique.
+A cheap, but pretty nice synthesizer.
 ------------

 Igor Anikeev - Product Owner / Scrum Master
 Vasya Gashinskii -  QA Lead
 Nastya Mogilevskaya - Team Lead / Lead Designer
 Kirill Shchupii - Tester
-and
+&
 Alex Goncharov - Developer

 are working hard to deliver the best possible product.
 Cheap.